What's New!

 the borders among Rione Colonna (left half and top right quarter), Rione Pigna (small area near the green dot) and Rione Trevi (lower right quarter).

-The view in July 2009; (inset) Porta del Popolo
+The view in July 2009; (inset) Piazza del Popolo

 The process of demolition and reconstruction of the buildings on the eastern side of Via del Corso was a very painful one and it was completed only in 1922